 For grainfed cattle forward-bought back in February for slaughter this month, their contracts were typically around 680c/kg.
 Today’s spot price on processor grids for 100-day grainfed slaughter in coming weeks are 610-620c/kg.
 That suggests processors are currently at least 60c/kg out of the money on forward-contracted cattle being killed this week, versus cattle brought out of the spot market.

-Beef Central’s regular 100-day grainfed breakeven scenario is based on a standard set of representative production variables, ex Darling Downs.
-It is built on a feeder steer of 450kg liveweight, fed 105 days; 356kg dressed weight at slaughter; ADG of 2kg; consumption 15kg/day and a NFE ratio of 7.5:1 (as fed); $25 freight; typical implant program.
+Beef Central’s regular 100-day grainfed trading budget scenario is based on a standard set of representative production variables, ex Darling Downs.
+The trading budget should not be interpreted as a comment on the viability of the lotfeeding sector – it is simply a comment on the viability of the exercise of a beef producer buying feeder steers, sending them to a feedlot for custom-feeding, and then selling them at the expected grid price at an abattoir.
+The opportunity costs of the exercise are often missed by producers.
+The trading budget summary is built on a feeder steer 450kg liveweight, fed 105 days; 356kg dressed weight at slaughter; ADG of 2kg; consumption 15kg/day and a NFE ratio of 7.5:1 (as fed); $25 freight; typical implant program.
 Bank interest is included.
 It is important to note that variations exist across production models (feed conversion, daily gain, mortality, morbidity, carcase specification); from feedlot to feedlot; and between mobs of cattle.
 Equally, there can be considerable variation at any given time in ration costs charged by different custom-feed service feedlots.
 Click here to view an earlier article on this topic.
 For a more specific performance assessment on a given mob of cattle, consult with your preferred custom feeder.